cloudarch-project/kiratech_challenge/README.md

         "managementEndpointUrl": "https://management.core.windows.net/"
         }
 ```
-Add the output in the GitActions Secret as AZURE_CREDENTIAL variable, we'll use later for AZ CLI task to connect to azure.
+Add the output in the GitActions Secret as AZURE_CREDENTIALS variable, we'll use later for AZ CLI task to connect to azure.

-# Here we find the Code for the Pipeline:
+## Here we find the Code for the Pipeline:
 2. Need to create local env with venv
     - sudo apt install python3-pip
     - sudo apt install python3.8-venv